CIS-UH/cis-2336-su24-cengage-assignment-1-jas1thi/README.md

 # Hands-On task2: Debugging Challenge

 ## Project Description
 In this project, you will learn to locate and fix errors in HTML and JavaScript code.
 You have been provided with a web page containing several errors that need to be fixed.
-When all errors are corrected, the page should display the content shown in Figure 1-27.
+When all errors are corrected, the page should display the content shown in Figure(attached on canvas).

 ## Instructions
 1. Open the provided `task2_template.html` file in your code editor.